 In April Mac sent details of how it might be possible to set up a link with Nelson Mandela, who was at this time being held in a house in the grounds of the Victor Verster Prison near Paarl.

-During this period Mandela was meeting various government bigwigs to discuss his possible release and various scenarios for the future.
+During this period Mandela was meeting various government bigwigs to discuss the conditions of his possible release and various scenarios for the future.
 He was also meeting leaders of the Mass Democratic Movement.
 Such meetings were closely monitored by the enemy, so it was never possible to get to Lusaka the precise details of what was being discussed.
 Mandela realised the fragility of the situation and was reluctant to engage in any activities that could be interpreted as underhand.
 Mac, however, was convinced that if Mandela could be shown that a truly safe and absolutely confidential line to Oliver Tambo in Lusaka was available, and was operated by Mac he could be persuaded to use it.

 Such a link could be set up by one of Mandela`s lawyers, who was allowed to meet him at regular periods to discuss particular issues.
 Mac had over a period of months debriefed the lawyer intensively in order to determine the exact circumstances under which the meetings took place.
 Mac had worked in the communications team on Robben Island so he knew how Mandela would respond and what would be required to persuade him to participate in the scheme.